nmaguiar/openaf-docs/docs/guides/beginner/is-defined-or-undefined.md

 ---
 layout: default
-title: "Beginner: Is defined or undefined"
+title: Is defined or undefined
-parent: Guides
+parent: Beginner
-grand_parent: OpenAF docs
+grand_parent: Guides
 ---

 # Is defined or undefined